brefphp/symfony-messenger/README.md

 notified when a file is uploaded/changed.

-Since the S3 consumer is not connected to any transport we will use `no_transport: true` to avoid getting a "Missing transport exception" thrown when building.
+Since the S3 consumer is not connected to any transport we will use `no_transport: true` to avoid getting a "Missing transport exception" thrown when building the container.

 ```yaml
 # config/packages/messenger.yaml